 The state of Georgia is taking in record tax collections and hiring again after years of cutbacks.

-But as state agencies prepare to develop their budget plans for the upcoming year, Gov. Nathan Deal is sending them a clear message: Don’t come to me with your hand out.
+But as state agencies prepare to develop their budget plans for the coming year, Gov. Nathan Deal’s office is sending them a message: don’t come to me with your hand out.

 A memo from Teresa MacCartney, the governor’s budget director, tells agencies, “Gov. Deal will maintain a conservative fiscal management budget strategy in order to plan for any economic contingencies by asking agencies to maintain FY 2017 spending levels for agency programs.”

 But a lot has changed since then.
-Deal became governor when Georgia was still feeling the impact of the Great Recession, when teachers and state employees were still taking furloughs to help make ends meet.
+Deal took office when Georgia was still feeling the impact of the Great Recession, when teachers and state employees were still taking furloughs to help make ends meet.

-The Atlanta Journal-Constitution reported earlier this month that — in part because of higher gas taxes — the state took in 9.4 percent more revenue in the recently completed fiscal 2016 than it did the previous year.
-And as the AJC reported Sunday, the state is also funding the hiring of thousands of new school district and state employees after years of trimming payrolls.
+The Atlanta Journal-Constitution reported earlier this month that - in part because of higher gas taxes - the state took in 9.4 percent more tax money in the recently completed fiscal 2016 than it did the previous year.
+And as the AJC reported on Sunday, the state is also funding the hiring of thousands of new school district and state employees after years of trimming payrolls .